kimadactyl/touchdown/_productions/tact/index.md

 ---
 title: Tact
-tagline: A theatrical dance performance involving text, video projection and movement ranging from the energetic and resistant to the softer almost motionless sensitivity.
+description: A theatrical dance performance involving text, video projection and movement ranging from the energetic and resistant to the softer almost motionless sensitivity.
 start: 2002
 finish: 2003
 permalink: /productions/tact/
+performances:
+  - title: Royal Festival Hall residency
+    description: Summer 2002
+  - title: Frankfurt (Germany)
+    description: Autumn 2002
+  - title: Northwest and National Tour
+    description: Spring/Summer 2003
+  - title: Summer Dance residency
+    description: South Bank Centre, with Julyen Hamilton choreographer (2002-2003)
+  - title: Workshops
+    description: Delivered for children and both visually impaired and sighted adults.
 ---

 TACT is a theatrical dance performance involving text, video projection and movement ranging from the energetic and resistant to the softer almost motionless sensitivity.

 Using Contact Improvisation, simultaneous description, stories, and textured layers of video and live music, this is a groundbreaking piece of work.
 Six dancers, three visually impaired and three sighted, with two live musicians, create a rich spectacle involving strong individual and personal moments along with a sense of group interaction that is intimate and persuasive.
 Touchdown strive to challenge the art form, Dance, to stretch your perceptions and held assumptions and to celebrate the creative potential of integrated practice.

 The piece is a series of impressions, filmed images, stories, memories and textures conveyed through spoken monologues, movement, light and sound.
 Tact explores issues of touch, as both the "primitive" sense as well as the basis to many cultural differences.
 Live musicians provide a vibrant and impressive score of music and percussion, which guides much of the movement.